Popular Subject Areas

 Living in ISA housing will give you the opportunity to experience aspects of the Fijian lifestyle that are inaccessible to the average visitor to Fiji.
 Housing in Suva is located just at the top of campus, only about a five minute walk to most university buildings, and is conveniently located within a short walk of many shops and the center of downtown Suva.
 With an open-mind and flexibility, the experience of living in another culture can be highly rewarding.

 Housing is provided on all ISA programs in Fiji at an additional cost.
 Apartment accommodation starts at $3,800(estimated and subject to change).

 Apartments are a great housing option if you are seeking independence during your time abroad but also want the support of the university.
 You will live in on-campus apartments or houses with other ISA students in single gendered, air-conditioned units with two to four single-occupancy bedrooms, common living spaces, kitchens, and shared bathrooms.
 Linens and towels are included, and laundry facilities are available on-site.
 All units have WiFi, though the internet can be somewhat unreliable.

 THERE’S MORE TO DISCOVER WITH ISA

-Pacific Harbour & Bridging Cultures Program
+Pacific Harbour & Bridging Cultures Orientation